List of social nudity places in Europe: Switzerland

 Public nudity is generally legal in the entire country with the notable exception of the Canton of Appenzell Innerrhoden where public nudity, including naked hiking, carries a fine of up to 200 Swiss francs.
 Nude hiking is mainly popular in the sparsely populated alpine regions among nudists, less so in the low lands.
+Naturist ressorts, some of which are listed below, are rare or require membership.
+Nude bathing in public facilities is rarely allowed, with the notable exception of public saunas, which share the Scandinavian culture.